The Novy Port project

-Novoportovskoye was the first field discovered on the Yamal Peninsula, with the presence of major oil and gas reserves here having been proved as early as 1964.
-The absence of transport infrastructure, however, together with the complex underlying geology, remained insurmountable obstacles to starting full-scale development of the field.
+Novoportovskoye was the first hydrocarbon field discovered on the Yamal Peninsula.
+Major oil and gas reserves were proved to be present here as early as 1964, but the absence of transport infrastructure, coupled with the complex underlying geology, remained insurmountable obstacles to the Novoportovskoye field going into full-scale development.

 While 117 exploratory wells had been drilled by 1987, proactive development of this asset did not begin until after 2010, when Gazprom took the decision to transfer it to Gazprom Neft.
 Gazpromneft-Yamal LLC is currently operator on this project.